At the northern end of the Norfolk Broads network, these two villages are only a few miles from the sea.

 BOATING HOLIDAYS FROM STALHAM

-Stalham is a good starting point for a Norfolk Broads boating holiday with two boatyards based here, offering a fine choice of comfortable self-drive cruisers, with a good choice of layouts and all well equipped to a high standard you just need to choose the one that's right for you.
+Stalham is a good starting point for a Norfolk Broads boating holiday with Richardson's boatyard based here, offering a fine choice of comfortable self-drive cruisers, with a good choice of layouts and all well equipped to a high standard you just need to choose the one that's right for you.

 Opposite Stalham Staithe on the opposite side of the main A149 road is a Tesco store.
 For many holidaymakers, this is an ideal place to stock up on essential holiday supplies and this store can get quite busy on summer holiday changeover days!
 The store has a separate petrol station.